-Let’s face it, technology is not only the way of the future, it is the future for our children.
+Let’s face it, technology is not only the way of the future but it is also the future for our children.

 They are growing up in a society where cell phones and tablets are like an extension of their body.
-They are going to be in a society which heavily depends on the use of these types of technology for their careers and lifestyles.
+They are going to be in a society that heavily depends on the use of these types of technology for their careers and lifestyles.
 They need to be assured that they are secure when using their cellphones no matter what so showing them phone security statistics and discussing with them ways in which they can protect themselves is very important.

 Teaching your children to use a cell phone and a tablet is really a very important part of growing up today.
 However, we do know that too much screen time is not a good thing.
 We need them to be able to walk away from the phone or tablet and get back to real life, face to face interactions.
 Playing with toys, talking to people, running around at the park.
 Taking nature hikes with hiking sticks and exploring the world around them.